RichardLudwig/rails_secure/README.md

-This website is a demo for my secure rails theme.
-I created this theme to provide new web developers with a secure Ruby on Rails theme they can build on for their own projects.
+This website is a demo for my secure Ruby on Rails blogger starter theme.

 Fork the GitHub repo to get started.